eProsima/Integration-Service-docs/docs/fiware_ros1.rst

 .. image:: LARGER_SYSTEM_BAD.png

+*eProsima Integration-Service* and its core ease this process.
-*eProsima Integration-Service* eases this process, allowing to integrate any *DDS* system into an already existing system or viceversa, by providing an out-of-the-box bridge that straightforwardly allows to communicate the *DDS* and the non-*DDS* protocols.
+Specifically, *eProsima Integration-Service* allows to integrate any *DDS* system into an already existing system or viceversa, by providing an out-of-the-box bridge that straightforwardly puts into communication the *DDS* and the non-*DDS* protocols.
-Also, thanks, to its **System-Handle**-based structure, the core of *eProsima Integration-Service* allows to centralise all the possible bridges.
+Also, thanks, to its **System-Handle**-based structure, the core of *eProsima Integration-Service* allows to centralise all the possible bridges between the rest of subsystems.

 Once all protocols are communicated with *eProsima Integration-Service*, the inter-components communication can be easily implemented by means of an individual YAML configuration file.